-Stan Bert Singer has an master education in architecture and drawing, as well as in painting, which he received at the University of Vienna at Karlsplatz near the famose Secession.
-Stàn Bert Singer is a classical Art painter, specialized in old masters technique and does Portrait Commissions as well as nude paintings and art replicas.
+Stàn Bert Singer has a master's education in architecture and drawing and painting, which he received at the University of Vienna at Karlsplatz near the famose Secession.
+Stàn Bert Singer is a classical Art painter specializing in old masters technique and does portrait commissions and nude paintings and art replicas.

 His focus in painting is the human body, especially the face.
-A good artist has to be more than just realizing or just expressing himself says Stan Bert Singer about art in generally and in particular about painting.
+A good artist has to be more than just realizing or expressing himself, says Stàn about art in general and painting.

-Unfortunately today the emphasis is only on expressiveness and less on skill.
-But art, true art comes from ability.
-A good artist always has 3 qualities: mastership or ability, expression and the dispatch (message).
-Today unfortunately only the message counts.
-For Stan Bert Singer this is too little and too banal, that's why he mostly is painting in an academic approach, or in a similar way like the old master did.
-All this experience in these techniques eventually led him to his very own painting technique, so called the "Dietro Aria"- technique.
+Unfortunately, today the emphasis is only on expressiveness and less on skill.
+But art, true art, comes from ability.
+A good artist always has 3 qualities: mastership or ability, expression, and dispatch (message).
+Today, unfortunately, only the message counts.
+For Stàn Bert Singer, this is too little and too banal.
+That's why he mostly does the painting in an academic approach, similar to what the old master did.
+All this experience in these techniques eventually led him to his painting technique, so called the "Dietro Aria"- technique.

-He receives oil portrait commissions from clients around the globe, and his work is shown in numerous of quality art web sites.
+He receives oil portrait commissions from clients around the globe, and his work is shown on numerous quality art websites.

 "Who is able to see the dignity of woman - who to preserve it - who to depict it?"

 "I am fascinated by femininity and influenced by the old masters and their painting techniques.
 My works show the beauty, but also the vulnerability, exploitation and consumption of women as commodities and 'used'.
 With the means of painting, I want to give back to women their dignity - I am not interested in striking provocation, but in beauty and appreciation with subtle criticism."

 Themes And Theories Behind My Work: